 Parker Double Edge Safety Razor Blades

-Full disclosure… I’m not sure of the description Platinum chromium ceramic tungsten & polymer coating belongs on a safety razor blade or the optional upgrade packaged on a Mercedes, but it definitely does something to make these blads last LONG.
+Full disclosure… I’m not sure of the description Platinum chromium ceramic tungsten & polymer coating belongs on a blade or the optional upgrade packaged on a Mercedes, but it definitely does something to make these blads last LONG.

 Not only is the parker a long-lasting blade due to the coatings, but they are also very sharp.
 The factory says that they hone them twice which is basically a process to make the edge as straight and sharp as possible.
 I generally swap out my razor after every shave.
 I might get 2-3 shaves out of a feather, but that's it.
-I can get 3-5 good shaves out of these safety razors.
+I can get 3-5 good shaves out of these.

 The Best Value Safety Razor Blade

 Astra Platinum Safety Razor Blades